 While a linear workflow ensures more precise rendering, sometimes you may want a gamma workflow (for example, on some platforms the hardware only supports the gamma format).

 To do this, set Color Space to Gamma in the Player settings (menu: Edit > Project Settings, then select the Player category).
 With this option selected, the rendering pipeline uses all colors and textures in the gamma color space.
 Unity also makes sure shaders keep textures in gamma color space, calculate in gamma color space, and write to a framebuffer that doesn’t reapply gamma correction.

 Note that you can choose to bypass sRGB sampling in Color Space: Gamma mode by unchecking the sRGB (Color Texture) checkbox in the Inspector window for the Texture.

 Working in linear color space gives more accurate rendering than working in gamma color space.

-To do this, set Color Space to Linear in the Player Settings window (menu: Edit > Project Settings > Player).
+To do this, set Color Space to Linear in the Player settings (menu: Edit > Project Settings, then select the Player category).

 You can work in linear color space if your Textures were created in linear or gamma color space.
 Gamma color space Texture inputs to the linear color space Shader program are supplied to the Shader with gamma correction removed from them.